argoproj/argo-cd/docs/operator-manual/applicationset/Generators-Pull-Request.md

 ## Lifecycle

-An appliction will be generated when a Pull Request is discovered when the configured crietia is met - i.e. for Github when a Pull request matches the specified `labels` and/or `pullRequestState`.
-Applications will be removed when a Pull Request no longer meets the specified criteria.
+An Application will be generated when a Pull Request is discovered when the configured criteria is met - i.e. for GitHub when a Pull Request matches the specified `labels` and/or `pullRequestState`.
+Application will be removed when a Pull Request no longer meets the specified criteria.